 Following the defeat of the Coalition in the 2007 federal election, the Labor government under Prime Minister Kevin Rudd commissioned a comprehensive review of government funding for all schools.
 The review committee (chaired by David Gonski) reported in November 2011.
 It recommended a significant increase in school funding by both federal and state governments and the introduction of a new funding model for all schools.

-The new model provides a base amount for each school student (this amount differs for primary and secondary students) with additional loadings to address disadvantage.
-Its aim, according to the Labor government was to ensure that all schools have the resources they need to provide students with a quality education.
+The new model provided a base amount for each school student (this amount differs for primary and secondary students) with additional loadings to address disadvantage.
+Its aim, according to the Labor government was to ensure that all schools had the resources they need to provide students with a quality education.
 In turn, this was tied to the federal government’s National Plan for School Improvement developed during Julia Gillard’s term as prime minister.
-The Australian Education Bill (passed in June 2013) brought the National Plan for Schools and the new funding model into law, although at that time only some of the states had agreed to the plan and it was not clear what effect the new model might have on the level of funding provided to various types of non-government schools.
+The Australian Education Act (passed in June 2013) brought the National Plan for Schools and the new funding model into law, although at that time only some of the states had agreed to the plan and it was not clear what effect the new model might have on the level of funding provided to various types of nongovernment schools.
 While the review committee recommended that the SES model used to determine the level of public funding for non-government schools should in time give way to a new model, in late 2013, any new model was yet to be determined.
 As was the case when there was a change to the model used for determining the level of funding for non-government schools in the past, the Gillard government indicated that no school will be ‘worse off’ when the new model is introduced.

 The defeat of the Labor government at the federal election held in September 2013 left the implementation of the new funding model in the hands of the Coalition.
-While it is unclear what policy changes the Coalition might make in school funding, it is certain that it will continue its strong support for state aid being provided to all non-government schools.